braydonf/gpk/README.md

-# gpk
+# gpk — A decentralized JavaScript package manager

-Decentralized and secure package management for JavaScript and Node.js libraries and applications.
+Git based, decentralized and secure package management for JavaScript and Node.js (C/C++) libraries and applications.

 ## Features